ntaranov/continuous-integration-team-scenarios-course/responses/00_first_issue.md

 ## Before you begin

 Make sure that [GitHub actions]({{ repositoryUrl }}/actions) are enabled for the course repository.
 If actions are not enabled, please enable them clicking the button in middle of the screen under the Actions GitHub UI tab.
-The course will not work properly if done without GitHub actions enabled.
+If they are not enabled, automatic tests will not run in pull requests, and you will not be able to complete the course.

 ![Enable Github Actions for the repository](https://raw.githubusercontent.com/ntaranov/continuous-integration-team-scenarios-course/master/actions.png)